 Instructions

-• Take the potatoes only and spread them on a lightly-oiled baking pan.
+• Roast the potatoes.
+Transfer only the potatoes to the prepared pan and spread out so they’re not touching.
 Roast in the heated oven for 10 minutes.
-Remove from the heat, and then add the mushrooms and remaining vegetables.
-Return to the oven to roast for another 20 minutes or until the veggies are fork-tender (some charring is good!)
+Remove from the heat, and then add the remaining veggie mixture.
+Return to the oven to roast for another 20 minutes, or until everything is fork-tender (some charring is good!).

-• Serve immediately with a sprinkle of freshly grated Parmesan cheese and crushed red pepper flakes (optional).
+• Finish and serve.
+Serve immediately, with a sprinkle of freshly grated Parmesan cheese and crushed red pepper flakes if you’d like.

 Video